xraypy/xraylarch/doc/installation.rst

   +----------------+-------------+-----------------------------+

-These are all available from PyPI (the Python Package Index), and for Anaconda Python 2.7 and 3.6.
+These are all available from PyPI (the Python Package Index), and for Anaconda Python 3.7, 3.6, or (in many cases) 2.7.
 The packages not included with core Anaconda packages are available on the GSECARS conda channel, and will be installed with `conda install -c GSECARS xraylarch`.
-If you're installing from source or using a Python distribution other than Anaconda, all these packages are also available from PyPI and can be installed with  `pip install <packagename>` or `conda install -c GSECARS <packagename>`.
+If you're installing from source or using a Python distribution other than Anaconda, all these packages are also available from PyPI and can be installed with `pip install
+<packagename>` or `conda install -c GSECARS <packagename>`.

 Optional Modules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~